Sabah Drabu

 Gratitude Ritual Before the Meal

 Before eating, each guest shares one thing they are grateful for about someone else in the room.
-Handwritten notes exchanged before the first course serve the same purpose with a keepsake quality.
+It is a small moment that consistently changes the energy of the evening in a way no decoration or playlist can.

 Wine or Cocktail Pairing Evening